 Where to Visit in India During the Winter Season

 Winter is the best time to hit the beach.
-India's far south (Karnataka, Tamil Nadu, and Kerala) is also best enjoyed in winter, with December to February being the only really good months to travel there.
-The rest of the time it’s either uncomfortably hot and humid, or wet.
+India's far south (Karnataka, Tamil Nadu, and Kerala) is also best enjoyed in winter, with December to February being the only really comfortable months to travel there.
+The rest of the time it’s either too hot and humid, or wet.
 It's also a good idea to travel to the desert state of Rajasthan during the winter, to avoid the searing summer temperatures.
 Unless you want to go skiing (which is possible in India!), anywhere around the Himalaya mountains should be avoided in winter because of the snow.
 It can be very beautiful to see though.

 - Top 10 Best India Beaches